EPCCed/2021-06-14-edinburgh-online/index.md

 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "45"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "Jun 15-17, 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Jun 14-17, 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "09:30 - 13:00"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2021-06-14      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2021-06-17        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Juan Herrera"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["TBD"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Julien Sindt", "Kevin Stratford"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["support@archer2.ac.uk"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
+collaborative_notes: https://pad.archer2.ac.uk/p/210614-data-carpentry # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---